Latest insights, facts and figures about the asset class or region that you’re thinking about investing in.

 Since the late 20th century, India’s rate of GDP growth has doubled, making it one of the fastest-growing key economies globally.
 Find out how an active allocation to this region can give you access to companies that will benefit most from this continuing trajectory.

-The case for small to mid-caps
+The case for small and mid caps